-Maximise the potential from renewable energy resources and aim to achieve a target of 300 MW of wind energy, to enable County Wexford to make the initial steps toward a low carbon economy by 2020.
+Aim to achieve a target of 255 MW of wind energy, to enable County Wexford to make the initial steps toward a low carbon economy by 2020.

-Facilitate wind energy development on appropriate sites in the County and work with the relevant agencies to encourage investment in research and technology associated with wind farms and other renewable energy technology.
+Facilitate wind energy development on appropriate sites in the county and work with the relevant agencies to encourage investment in research and technology associated with wind farms and other renewable energy technology.